xfontes42/LPOO1617_T6G4/README.md

 # Setup

 ## Project installation
-To import our project it's necessary to import it as a graddle project and to let the IDE sync the project and also install all the Libgdx libraries needed.
+To import our project for developing purposes, it is necessary to import it as a Gradle project and to let the IDE sync the project, while also installing all the LibGDX libraries needed.

 ## App installation
 Given that this is an Android app, the user has to download the .apk file to the device and open it in the device using a file explorer.
 Additionally, the user needs to allow installation from "Unknown Sources", a setting that can be found in Settings > Security.